bhauman/devcards/README.md

 by allowing developers to quickly try different code examples and see how they behave in an actual DOM.

-Devcards provides an interface which allows developer navigate to different *cards* that they have defined in their code base.
-When used in conjunction with **lein figwheel** the cards can be created and edited interactively in the one's ClojureScript source files.
+Devcards is centered around a notion of a *card*.
+Every card represents some code to be displayed.
+Devcards provides an interface which allows the developer navigate to different namespaces and view the *cards* that have been defined in that namespace.

+When used in conjunction with **lein figwheel** the cards can be created and edited **"live"** in the one's ClojureScript source files.

 <img src="https://s3.amazonaws.com/bhauman-blog-images/devcards-action-shot.png"/>

-For example, the following code will interactively surface a Sablono template that you might be working on:
+For example, the following code will create a *card* for a Sablono template that you might be working on:

 ```clojure
 (defcard two-zero-48-view